poojadandge/Pima-Indian-Diabetes-Projects/README.md

 #### --- Dataset
 This data set has been retrieved from Github.
 The original source of the dataset is from the National Institute of Diabetes and Digestive and Kidney Diseases.

-## 2> Portuguese Banking Institution - Data Preprocessing and Data Exploration

-The aim of this project is to load a data file into memory, clean, process, and analyse it and gives practical experience with the typical first steps of the data science process.
-The data is related to direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (`yes') or not (`no') subscribed.